bonfire-networks/CommonsPub-Server/HACKING.md

 Hello, potential contributor!

-This is a work in progress guide to getting moodlenet up and running as a developer.
-Please ask questions in the public telegram channel or via gitlab if something is not clear.
+This is a work in progress guide to getting MoodleNet up and running as a developer.
+Please ask questions in the [public Telegram chat](https://t.me/moodlenet_devs) or via GitLab if something is not clear.

 Happy hacking!